milestechnologies/ngx-keyboard-shortcuts/README.md

 This project is to help you create keyboard shortcuts in your angular applications.
 When we say keyboard shortcuts we are referring to something like Ctrl+C which would allow you to copy whatever you highlighted.
 In this case you will be able to use our application to create keys that can do whatever you desire.

+ngx-keyboard-shortcuts allows you to create and implement custom keybindings in your angular applications (ex.
+Ctrl+C for copy).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.